MrXL

 s in the MrXL program.
 The interpreter dumps the output

-variables, in JSON, to stdout.
+variables, in JSON format, to stdout.

 You could try, for example: